Thank you to all those who joined us in Brussels & online on 4 June. Replays will be available soon.

 Justin Hotard

-CEO, Nokia
+Nokia

 Cecilia Bonefeld-Dahl is Director-General of DIGITALEUROPE, the leading digital technology industry association representing over 45,000 digital companies in Europe.